lwiedenhoeft/gatsby-starter-lumen/content/posts/2020-12-23---python-testcontainers.md

       * Closing connection 0
 ```

-Browse to http://localhost:15672/#/queues/%2F/test_queue using the credentials guest:guest to view the queue and see
+Open http://localhost:15672/#/queues/%2F/test_queue with the credentials guest:guest in order to view the queue and display
 the 'hello world' message added to the queue.

 ### Running the integration tests

-To run the integration tests making use of testcontainers-python, activate the virtual environment and run `behave`:
+Activate the virtual environment and start `behave`:
 ```bash
     $ source .venv/bin/activate
     (.venv) $ behave